jembi/md-form-builder/README.md

 ```
 "skipLogic": {
   "checks": [{
-    "variable": "form.bmi.$modelValue", // variable to check, can be a FormBuilder global variable as well (e.global.gender)
+    "variable": "form.bmi.$modelValue", // variable to check, can be a FormBuilder global variable as well (e.g. global.gender)
     "operand": ">", // operand to perform ( "=", "!=", "<", "<=", ">", ">=" )
     "value": 0 // value that needs to checked for.
     "action": "showhide" // action to perform on the field ("disabled", "required", "showhide")